AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

 To securely connect to Agora Chat, you use the following token types:

-- User token: Connect to Agora Chat using the Agora Chat SDK.
+- User token: User level access to Agora Chat from your app using Agora Chat SDK.
 User tokens are used to authenticate users when they log in to your Agora Chat application.
-- App token: Connect to Agora Chat using the RESTful API.
-App tokens grant admin privileges for the app developer to manage the Agora Chat applications.
+- App token: Admin level access to Agora Chat using the REST API.
+App tokens grant admin privileges for the app developer to manage the Agora Chat applications, for example, creating and deleting users.
 For details, see [Generate an App Token for Authentication](link).

 This page shows you how to create an Agora Chat user token server and an Agora Chat client app.
 The client app retrieves a user token from the token server.
-This token authenticates the current user when the user accesses the Agora Chat service.
+TThis token enables the current user to access Agora Chat.

 ## Understand the tech